KAMBALENGUNUNU/AirportManagementSystem/README.md

 ## How to Use

 1. **Clone the Repository**: Start by cloning the repository to your local machine.
-2. **Compile the Program**: Use a C compiler like `gcc`  or CODEBLOCS editor to compile the source code. the user name and password is daniel and daniel
+2. **Compile the Program**: Use a C compiler like `gcc`  or CODEBLOCS editor to compile the source code. the user name and password is daniel and daniel OR kambale and kambale OR knd and knd
 3. **Run the Program**: Execute the compiled program to start the Flight Booking System.
 4. **Navigate the Menu**: Follow the on-screen instructions to navigate through the user or admin modes.